The timeline illustrates how the assessment and approval process works once an application for a marine licence has been validated.

 At the end of this stage, the application is approximately 1 week from the completion date.

-The marine licence, decision documents and supporting information are published on the public register.
+The marine licence, decision documents and supporting information are sent to you and published on the public register.

 The application is closed.